mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ## Charts - alpha version 🎁

 And last but not least, we're delighted to announce the upcoming expansion of MUI X– a brand-new suite of components specifically designed for building and easily customizing appealing charts.
-A solution that’s ready to match the style of your application and offers an intuitive API for building simple and complex visualizations.
+A solution that's ready to match the style of your application and offers an intuitive API for building simple and complex visualizations.
 And it ships with a couple of rad palettes, specially crafted by our designers!

 **[video showcasing different chart visualizations]**